 The Jeanne Clery Act, signed into federal law in 1990, requires all colleges and universities that participate in federal financial aid programs to collect and disclose information about crime on and near their respective campuses.
 This includes (but is not limited to) sex offenses.
-UC Berkeley's Annual Security and Fire Safety Report (https://ucpd.berkeley.edu/sites/default/files /uc_berkeley_asfsr.pdf) is provided in compliance with the Clery Act.
+UC Berkeley's Annual Security and Fire Safety Report is provided in compliance with the Clery Act.